PeterWangIntel/crosswalk-website/Crosswalk-testing-home.md

 Before running tests on test device, you might need some time to set up the test environment by using the [testkit-lite](https://github.com/testkit/testkit-lite) tool.

-[Here](http://otcqa.sh.intel.com/wiki/Crosswalk_Run_Tests_by_Testkit-lite) is the instruction of how to run Crosswalk tests by testkit-lite.

 ## Quality Indicators

 Crosswalk dashboard